 While we know very little about the fauna on our skin, it's clear that microbes can be helpful, acting as a first line of defense against infectious bacteria.
 For instance, when antibiotics clear the gut of these beneficial bacteria, the potentially colon-inflaming bacterium Clostridium difficile can establish a foothold, according to the Mayo Clinic.

 In addition to collecting samples, this project is also part of an effort to pique people's interest in the surprisingly mysterious things that live on and around us.

 To date, the project has collected more than 400 samples.
-The researchers are currently overwhelmed by those wishing to share the contents of their belly buttons, but you can get information on how to contribute here.
+The researchers are currently overwhelmed by those wishing to share the contents of their belly buttons.
 Anonymous photos of petri dishes with their fuzzy contents are posted online.

 On Friday (Aug.
 12), Nina Roundtree, an undergraduate student working on the project, is scheduled to discuss the project and its results to date at the Ecological Society of America's annual meeting in Austin, Texas.